Is It Safe to Travel to Uganda in 2026?

 - civil_unrest

 The overall security situation has been worsening recently.
-Contributing factors: Violent crime, including armed robbery and sexual assault, poses a significant risk, Protests can occur unexpectedly and escalate quickly, The 2023 Anti-Homosexuality Act increases danger for targeted individuals.
+Contributing factors: Violent crime, including armed robbery and sexual assault, poses a significant risk in Uganda, Protests can occur unexpectedly, often related to political issues, and can escalate quickly, Terrorist violence targeting public venues and tourist areas necessitates vigilance.

 Traveler Impact

-Solo travelers face significant risks of violent crime, particularly in urban areas like Kampala, where armed robbery and sexual assault are prevalent.
+Solo travelers face significant risks from violent crime, particularly in urban areas where armed robbery and sexual assault are prevalent.

-Business travelers may encounter operational disruptions due to civil unrest and crime, particularly in urban centers, but can rely on established hotel security and transport services.
+Business travelers may encounter operational disruptions due to civil unrest and limited police response to crime, impacting safety and logistics.

-Remote workers may find decent connectivity in urban areas, but should be wary of security risks and health concerns that could disrupt their stay.
+Remote workers may find reliable internet in urban centers but should be cautious of safety and health risks in less developed areas.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Uganda.